 At this point, I would like to say that the purpose of this post is definitely not to defend my own choices as a frequent traveller and a consumer, but to discuss the topic from the perspective of the future of commercial aviation.
 Instead of constant anxiety, boycotts, and yes-no arguments, I want to focus on the future and the progress that is happening in the field of aviation.

 Looking into the future – is flying coming to an end?

 The enormous global growth in air traffic makes me question movements that pressure people to boycott flying, which are currently especially trendy in Sweden.
-Many social media influencers are traveling across continents on board cargo ships like martyrs, often causing more emissions than they would by flying.
+Many social media influencers are traveling across continents on board cargo ships like martyrs, at times causing even more emissions than they would by flying.
 There is even a new word in Swedish, flygskam, which means the feeling of guilt created by the flights you take.